 Although, Silver Eagle sales for Jan-Aug 2017 are nearly 50% lower than they were during the same period last year.
 I believe the biggest factor that hurt Silver Eagle sales was the election of Donald Trump as U.S. President.
 Many individuals in the Alternative Media think that because Trump is in the Whitehouse versus Hillary Clinton, it translates to a lot less FEAR as it pertains to the control by the elite.
 Thus, the motivation to continue purchasing precious metals, bulk food, guns-ammo, and survival goods has diminished considerably since the election in November.

 However, when serious geopolitical events arise, investors still want to rush into owning more gold and silver.
 And they did so in a BIG WAY over the past few days.

-What is also extremely interesting about the recent U.S. Mint Gold and Silver Eagle sale figures, is that the silver to gold buying ratio is now above the 100 to 1 ratio.
+What is also extremely interesting about the recent US Mint Gold and Silver Eagle sale figures, is that the silver-to-gold buying ratio is now above the 100 to 1 ratio.
 The U.S. Mint sold 1,025,000 Silver Eagles vs. 9,500 oz of Gold Eagles in August (so far).
 Thus, the Silver to Gold Eagle sales ratio is now 108 to 1.
-Which means, investors are purchasing a great deal more Silver Eagles than Gold Eagles during these tumultuous geopolitical, natural disaster and upcoming financial events.
+This means investors are purchasing a great deal more Silver Eagles than Gold Eagles during these tumultuous geopolitical, natural disasters, and upcoming financial events.